comet-dot-photos/comet-dot-photos/README.md

 ### Step 1: Selecting the Datasets

-Comet.Photos can search for images taken by any of the three conventional cameras onboard Rosetta.
-By default, searches include the Narrow Angle Camera (NAC), Wide Angle Camera (WAC), and Navigation Camera (NAVCAM).
-Using the **Choose Datasets** menu in the control panel, users can restrict the search to one or more datasets.
+Comet.Photos was originally developed for fast spatial searches of Rosetta's images of Comet 67P, but it has been extended to work on Osiris-Rex's images of Asteroid Bennu and Hayabusa 2's images of Asteroid Ryugu.
+The **Mission** menu selects the mission, and the **Instruments** menu chooses which camera's images to include in the search.
+For example, for the Rosetta mission, users can search for images taken by the Narrow Angle Camera (NAC), Wide Angle Camera (WAC), and/or Navigation Camera (NAVCAM).

 ### Step 2: Finding the Region of Interest